September 12th, 2022

-We mentioned reviews earlier but let’s go a bit further.
+We mentioned reviews earlier but let’s go into a little more detail.
 Reviews are an important part of your business because they help sell your product.
-In the world of e-Commerce, shoppers can’t physically see or touch a product before making a purchase, so they rely heavily on reviews.
+In the world of ecommerce, shoppers can’t physically see or touch a product before making a purchase, so they rely heavily on reviews.

 The number of gold stars is easy to see at the top of your product listing and Amazon makes it easy for the buyer to read the reviews as they scroll down.
 This is because Amazon recognizes the power of social proof when it comes to increasing sales.
 Amazon does have strong guidelines when it comes to asking for reviews, but they also offer programs that help sellers build reviews.